bolner/FatCatDB/README.md

 - Implement query.Delete(), table.Truncate() and db.Drop()
 - Delete packets which became empty after removal of records.
 - Use local thread pool instead of global
-- Instead of "Limit/Offset" use "Limit/After" where "After" is the path of the last record, returned from a previous limited request. (for paging)